BUSHPUNK/ArduinoLib-BushpunkRobot/README.md

 bool sonarSeesSomething(thing, [numOfScans])

     numOfScans: defaults to 3.
-        Accuracy is improved by making multiple scans and averaging them out.
+    Accuracy is improved by taking multiple readings and averaging them out.
     maxDist: defaults to 500.
-        This is the maximum distance (in CMs) that can be detected.
+    This is the maximum distance, in CMs, that will be detected.